Covid-19 Lockdown Status

 - AlcoDens LQ - Liqueur Blending Calculations

-AlcoDens LQ includes all the capability of AlcoDens (above), and adds three new calculators for liqueurs containing alcohol, sugar and water.
-The 3 new calculators add the ability to include sugar, syrup or honey with the alcohol and water when performing hydrometer temperature correction, converting between density and strength, and performing liqueur blending or proofing calculations.
+AlcoDens LQ includes all the capability of AlcoDens (above), and adds five extra calculators for liqueurs containing alcohol, sugar and water.
+These 4 calculators add the ability to include sugar, syrup or honey with the alcohol and water when performing hydrometer temperature correction, converting between density and strength, and performing liqueur blending or proofing calculations.
+The quick and easy determination of alcohol and sugar content of spirits is also supported by measuring the density and refractive index.
+The liqueur recipe analyzer calculates the alcohol and sugar levels in a product from a given list of ingredients, and also calculates the volume of product that will be made.

 - Uconeer Units Conversion Calculator for Engineers